mwalesiak/Salvage-logging-and-subsequent-post-windthrow-management-lead-to-impoverished-forest-bird-communitie/README.md

-# NOTE that All graphics created with the code were later modified using CorelDRAW - therefore do not expect exact same graphics for code output and the publication.
+All graphics created with the code were later modified using CorelDRAW (and tables were modified using excel) - therefore do not expect exact same graphics in code output and the publication.